UnknownArish/UnknownArish/README.md

 # Hi there!
 I'm Arinjay Shyam Saikia 👋

-🎓 B.Tech CSE-AIML Student | 💻 Beginner Coder | 🎶 Music & Gaming Enthusiast
+💻 Beginner Coder | 🎶 Music & Gaming Enthusiast
 🔥 Dreaming to become an expert in AI, ML, and Software Development.

 ---